Villa Ursula B

 Villa Ursula B is a charming apartment that covers the entire top floor of a villa located in the center of Positano.
 It sleeps four people.
 From Villa Ursula B you will enjoy a spectacular view of the sea and of the coastline.
 Villa Ursula B is 100 square meters (1076 square feet).
-It features a wide shared terrace with a view of the sea and of the coastline and winter heating.
+It features a wide shared terrace with a view of the sea and of the coastline, winter heating and WI-FI Internet access.

 You will be in the center of Positano, where you will find restaurants and shops.
-You will find the stop for the SITA bus Amalfi - Sorrento line and the stop for the Flavio Gioia bus interno Positano line at 50 meters (165 feet) and the closest beach (Arienzo beach) at roughly 1 km (0.6 miles) including 300 stairway steps.
-You will reach Villa Ursula B from the street level going up a stairway which consists of approximately steps.
-Because of the street below, at times some traffic noise can be heard.
+You will find the closest restaurant a few meters (feet) away, the stop for the SITA bus Amalfi - Sorrento line and the stop for the Flavio Gioia bus interno Positano line at 50 meters (165 feet) and the closest beach (Arienzo beach) at roughly 1 km (0.6 miles) including 300 stairway steps.
+You will reach Villa Ursula B from the street level going up a stairway which consists of approximately 30 steps.
+Because of the street and of the restaurant below, at times some noise can be heard.

-To stay at Villa Ursula B you will need a car.
-You will be able to park it on the premises, free of charge in a garage.
+You will not need a car to stay at Villa Ursula B. If you do have one, you will be able to park it on the premises, free of charge in a garage.
 The parking space is suitable for at most one car.

 Villa Ursula B is one of the holiday homes available in a small complex.
 Please find a general description of the complex below, and please scroll further down for a description of Villa Ursula B.